lucanag/lucanag.github.io/README.md

 I will walk you through on some of my Ableton learning process and homeworks which I have been experienced during taking a Music Production course at [Impro School](https://www.improschool.com).

-*NOTE: The course I take is in Hungarian but English language courses are also available [here](https://www.improschool.com/all).*
+*The course I take is in Hungarian but English language courses are also available [here](https://www.improschool.com/all).*

 # Sound Synthesis